AdamKrysztopa/statmate-ai/docs/todo/routing_agent_logic_epic.md

   - Add `IntentAgent` to check if the user prompt specifies a goal (e.g., "Prove my drug works" vs "Explore differences").
   - Trigger an Ambiguity Modal in the UI if the agent is < 80% confident in the research question.
 - [x] Elastic Choice Points:
-  - Implement a `ChoiceNode` where the AI presents options like "Standard Analysis (ANOVA)" vs "Conservative Analysis (Kruskal-Wallis)" and lets the user click to decide.
+  - Implement a `ChoiceNode` where the AI presents options like "Standard Analysis (ANOVA)" vs "Conservative Analysis (Kruskal-Wallis)" and lets the user click to decide; suspend graph execution until the UI responds.

 ## Validation: Constraint Guardrails
 - [x] ConstraintValidator Middleware: